hostspaceng/terraform-modules/eks/README.md

 - By default user1 would be created download access keys for the user from the console.

-- create a local aws profile for the new user `aws configure --profile user1` and inser access key and security key
+- create a local aws profile for the new user `aws configure --profile user1` and insert access key and security key

 To Assume eks-admin role edit the `.aws/config` file and add the following